 The HYBRIT technology virtually eliminates the CO2 emissions from the steel manufacturing process.
 SSAB plans to become largely fossil-free around 2030 while also starting to produce fossil-free in industrial quantities during 2026.
-SSAB has filed for a patent of the HYBRIT technology in order to make the tech public knowledge.
+HYBRIT Development AB has filed for several patents of the HYBRIT technology in order to make the tech public knowledge.
 At present, you can access anything and everything about the technology via the company’s online knowledge-sharing platform.

 Why should industries consider using fossil-free steel production?

 SSAB’s prime focus is to encourage both steel buyers and producers to switch to fossil-free steel production.
 And there are undeniable benefits behind this move.

 An already emphasized point in the whole article, albeit one that needs to be stressed upon repeatedly.
 For an industry-wide transformation, it’s essential for everyone – from producers to end users – to put in a collective effort to reduce greenhouse gas emissions to ensure a cleaner, greener, and more sustainable climate.
 In the end, it’s all for the greater good.

 2. Show your consumers you care about the environment

 In recent years, there’s been a paradigm shift with consumers preferring products that are environmentally sustainable.
 Embracing fossil-free steel production is one way to showcase the efforts you’re taking to lower the carbon footprint on your behalf to safeguard the environment.